Spotlight Series – The Space Where Words Fail

 Her career as a recording artist includes co-founding the Virgin Records’ band, Brother Sun, Sister Moon, collaborating with England’s rave luminaries, Orbital, singing lead vocals for the French experimental duo, Air, and releasing critically acclaimed albums, both as a soloist and with Red House Record’s band Farm Accident and Girl & Her Monster Record’s band Little Lizard.

-Barbara Cohen’s ability to blend disparate musical elements extends to her scores for film and television: these range from the Academy Award nominated documentary, Four Winters, and the Emmy-nominated POV documentary, The Judge and the General to the dream-like cabaret-influenced HBO feature, Habana Eva and guitardriven score for the MTV feature, Pedro; from the, Middle Eastern arrangements for feature documentaries The Lost Dream PBS/POV and Al Jazeera America’s Words of Witness.
+Barbara’s ability to blend disparate musical elements extends to her scores for film and television: these range from the Academy Award nominated documentary, Four Winters, and the Emmy-nominated POV documentary, The Judge and the General to the dream-like cabaret-influenced HBO feature, Habana Eva and guitar driven score for the MTV feature, Pedro; from the, Middle Eastern arrangements for feature documentaries The Lost Dream PBS/POV and Al Jazeera America’s Words of Witness.

-As an educator Barbara Cohen has been a faculty instructor for the EMRA (Electronic Music Recording Arts) program, at MacPhail Center for Music.
-She also taught for over twenty years at Musicians Institute in Los Angeles California, where she authored curriculum and taught classes on: Film & Television Scoring, Production & Recording for the Vocalist as well as, individual instruction for Songwriting and Voice.
+As an educator Barbara is a faculty instructor for the EMRA (Electronic Music Recording Arts) program, at MacPhail Center for Music.
+She also taught for over twenty years at Musicians Institute in Los Angeles California, where she authored curriculum and instructed classes on: Film & Television Scoring, Production & Recording for the Vocalist as well as, individual instruction for Songwriting and Voice.
 She has guest lectured at the University of Southern California’s Cinematic & Animation Arts, Art Center College of Design Pasadena, CA and was a Panelist for CILECT Sound Conference at Chapman University, Orange CA. She holds a Bachelors in Music Composition, from Musician’s Institute.